janit/slides/slides/almost-perfect-caching-with-foshttpcache/README.md

 ### TL;DR; We want cache to become transparent & scalable!

 - In an application like a CMS, cache is needed <!-- .element: class="fragment" -->
-- Cache is complex, but we want to "hide" that complexity <!-- .element: class="fragment" -->
+- Cache is complex, but we want to "hide" that <!-- .element: class="fragment" -->
  - While still giving developers full control to customize
 - All while also trying to make it easy to scale <!-- .element: class="fragment" -->